intel/MultiArchUefiPkg/Docs/Running.md

 # Running MultiArchUefiPkg

-## How do I load the driver if it's not part of my firmware?
+## How do I load a standalone built driver?

+That is, what if EmulatorDxe.efi is not part of my firmware?

 Put EmulatorDxe.efi on removable media and use the `load` Shell command.
 E.g.: